-1.1 BACKGROUND AND PURPOSE
+1.1 Background and purpose

-Sub-Saharan Africa faces complex and interconnected challenges including extended cycles of conflict, political instability and climate change-related shocks.
-Populations in the region are highly vulnerable to poverty, hunger and displacement.

-Shaped by the 2030 Agenda for Sustainable Development, the Sustaining Peace Agenda and the Agenda for Humanity, the 'triple nexus' approach to addressing humanitarian, development and peacebuilding needs is gaining international momentum.
-The WFP Strategic Plan (2017-2021) articulates a shift from 'saving lives' to 'changing lives', focusing on the poorest and most marginalized people.
+- 1. Sub-Saharan Africa faces complex and interconnected challenges including extended cycles of conflict, political instability and climate change-related shocks.
+Populations in the region are highly vulnerable to poverty, hunger and displacement. - Shaped by the 2030 Agenda for Sustainable Development, the Sustaining Peace Agenda1 and the Agenda for Humanity,2 the 'triple nexus' approach to addressing humanitarian, development and peacebuilding needs is gaining international momentum.
+The WFP